Bass952/PortfolioPython/README.md

-# PortfolioPython
-This is my portfolio of projects on Python for professional purposes, with a focus on economic analysis and finance.
+#This is my portfolio of projects on Python for professional purposes, with a focus on economic and finance  analysis.